tandi3/JAVASCRIPT/README.md

 3. Browse through the ramen menu, select an image to view its details, and use the form provided to add your own ramen dish.

 How It Works
-1. HTML (index.html) : Provides the foundational structure for the app.
+1. HTML (index.html): Provides the foundational structure for the app.
-2. CSS (style.css) : Applies styles to create an attractive, user-friendly layout.
+2. CSS (style.css): Applies styles to create an attractive, user-friendly layout.
 3. JavaScript (index.js) :
    - Dynamically displays the ramen menu.
    - Updates the details section when a ramen dish is clicked.
    - Handles new ramen submissions via the form.

-Future Improvements
-- Add persistent storage for ramen entries using local storage or a database.
-- Introduce a star-based rating system to enhance user interaction.
-- Implement additional animations and UI/UX improvements.

 Author
 Created by Tandie Oyucho.
-Contributions and feedback are welcome!
-Feel free to fork the repository and submit a pull request.

----